Initial Consultation with a Plastic Surgeon at Coco Ruby Plastic

 How Much Does a Surgeon Consultation Cost?

-- Your initial Consultation Booking Fee with a Specialist Surgeon is usually $300 ($600 for a Nose Consultation with ENT Nasal examination)
+- Your initial Consultation Booking Fee with a Specialist Surgeon is usually $300 ($600 for a consult with Ear, Nose and Throat (ENT) Surgeon).

 - Your booking fee is paid ahead of your appointment and will secure your consultation date.